it-toppp/docker-php7-ext/README.md

-#This project for auto build as base fpm
+#This project added most of the PHP expansion as base fpm.